terra-money/docs/docs/migration/validator-gentx.md

 ## Edit Your `gentx` JSON

-If you wish to edit certain values within your genTx before submitting, you can modify your file.
+If you want to edit certain values within your genTx before submitting, you can modify your file.

 ```sh
 cat [PATH TO GENTX]